BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Setting-up-a-test-server.md

         (`1G` = 1 GigaByte RAM, `2G` = 2 GigaByte RAM, `700M` for 700 MegaBytes, etc.).
 You should not need more then 1GB in most
         cases.

 - **Step 5**
 Start the server by double-clicking on the start file.
-Please wait until the console window has closed itself.
+Please wait until the server tells you to accept the EULA.
 Now check the server's folder.
 You will find a bunch of new folders and files that have been generated.
 You need to accept the EULA (Minecraft's End-User-License-Agreement) to be able to run a Minecraft server.
 Open up the "_eula.txt_" file, read the terms and agree by setting `eula=false` to `eula=true`.